gabriele-h/PrimoNUIShow/README.md

 # PrimoNUIShow
-Bookmarklet for showing RecordID as well as links for "Show PNX" and "Show Source Record"
+Bookmarklet for showing **RecordID** as well as links for **Show PNX** and **Show Source Record** in Primo's New User Interface (NUI).

 ## Functionality
-Use the bookmarklet on the brief results list of the Primo new UI.
-It will add an new line after each record with the information as described above.
+Use the bookmarklet on the brief results list of the Primo NUI.
+It will add a new line after each record with the information listed above.

 ## Special records

 ### FRBR
-FRBR-records will be prepended with a short note that these are represented by a preferred or generic record.
+FRBR-groups will be prepended with a short note that these are represented by a preferred or generic record.

 ### PCI